syncdstudy/syncdstudy.github.io/index.md

 ## Community Feedback

 Have suggestions or comments?
-Submit your feedback through our SyncdStudy Feedback Form.
+Submit your feedback through our Sync'd Study Feedback Form.

 ## Developer Guide